 • Visit our Toolsite for widgets that can help you refine your plan, e.g., evaluate profitability potential or how well-suited an existing facility might be to your vision.

-• Visit our blog for many helpful articles about food incubators and food system planning.
+• Visit our blog for many helpful articles about food system infrastructure development and food system planning.

 Image: Mintr / Shutterstock